OxfordHCC/solid-media/README.md

 ### Access public solid-media

-A public version is yet to be launched.
-Look out this space!
+A public version can be accessed [https://oxfordhcc.github.io/solid-media/ https://oxfordhcc.github.io/solid-media/].
+It's still experimental, for example, the `import` function is still not working.
+If you notice any bugs please feel free to raise an issue and we will most value your feedback!

 ## Getting started with a Solid ID